At Logan House, we aim to walk alongside, listening with respect, curiosity and acceptance

 The program supports people over 18 years.

 Completing a drug and alcohol residential program is an achievement but only one step on a longer journey.
 Following that, we will work with you to support the steps needed to achieve independent living in the community.
 This may require a short stay in our transitional accommodation.
 You can also access free, ongoing counselling in the community.
+We can also help link you with other services that you may need, such as education, childcare and employment.
 Support doesn’t stop when you leave Logan House, with transitional and community teams in place to provide ongoing aftercare.